wp-plugins/cp-multi-view-calendar/README.txt

 = 1.0.2 =
 * Improved plugin security
 * Fixed warning that appeared with PHP safe mode restrictions
+* Sanitized GET parameters used in queries

 == Upgrade Notice ==

 = 1.0.2 =
 * Improved plugin security
 * Fixed warning that appeared with PHP safe mode restrictions
+* Sanitized GET parameters used in queries

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support